 1953 Kodak Retina IIa

 This camera was purchased by my Dad when he was away on business in West Africa for the princely sum of £30.10s.10d in January 1954.
-It is still in very good condition even though it was used from 1953 until the late 1970s.
-It has a superb Schneider-Kreuznach Xenon f:2/50mm lens and a Compur shutter with speeds from 1 to 5ooth sec & B. He also had a separate rangefinder and close up lense set, as well as a Gossen Kodalux exposure meter which was unfortunately stolen when his house was broken into in the 1990s (together with his beloved Minolta SRT101).
+It is still in very good condition even though it was used from 1953 until the 1970s.
+It has a superb Schneider-Kreuznach Xenon f:2/50mm lens and a Compur shutter with speeds from 1 to 500th sec & B. He also had a separate rangefinder and close up lense set, as well as a Gossen Kodalux exposure meter which was unfortunately stolen when his house was broken into in the 1990s (together with his beloved Minolta SRT101).

-Retina cameras were made by Nagel in Germany, which was bought by Kodak in 1931, hence the quality!
+Retina cameras were made by Nagel in Germany, which was bought by Kodak in 1931, hence the high quality!

 1952 MPP Microcord